-The front panel has four green LED indicators: Send A and B and Receive A and B. These display outgoing and incoming Long Haul data for each of the two channels.
+The front panel has two LED indicators: a red Transmit LED and a green Receive LED.
+These display outgoing and incoming Long Haul data.
 The displays can show individual MIDI bytes as a brief flash and other types of MIDI data produce characteristic flickering or various intensity level glows.
-With a little practice normal MIDI operation and fault conditions may be easily recognised.
-Active Sensing and slow tempo Clocks show as a dim flicker, MTC shows as a non-flickering glow and Controller movements and System Exclusive Blocks as brighter bursts.
+With a little practice, normal MIDI operation and fault conditions may be easily recognised.
+Active Sensing and slow tempo Clocks show as a dim flicker, MTC shows as a non-flickering glow, and Controller movements and System Exclusive Blocks as brighter bursts.
 Remember that Note Offs occur between Note Ons, so the LEDs may flash at times that do not correspond to perceived sounds.

-If an LED stays on at full intensity it usually indicates that a MIDI feedback loop has been created, usual causes of this problem are routing the Output of a merger or sequencer back to its Input.
+If an LED stays on at full intensity it usually indicates that a MIDI feedback loop has been created; usual causes of this problem are routing the output of a merger or sequencer back to its input.

-There is a delay in the signal corresponding to the cable length and is in the order of 11 microseconds for a full kilometre, reduce pro rata for shorter runs.
-The MIDIZ Long Haul receiving circuitry reconstitutes the waveform of the original signal so that this is a pure delay and not a data pulse width distortion like that normally associated with MIDI Thrus using slow speed opto-couplers.
+There is a delay in the signal corresponding to the cable length and is in the order of 11 microseconds for a full kilometre (reduced pro rata for shorter runs).
+The Long Haul receiving circuitry reconstitutes the waveform of the original signal so that this is a pure delay and not a data pulse width distortion like that normally associated with MIDI Thrus using slow speed opto-couplers.
 Most MIDI processing devices delay MIDI data in excess of 400 microseconds so the delays due to Long Haul transmission will not be perceived or cause any adverse effect.

-MIDIZ converters may be cascaded on a point to point basis to send MIDI data between MIDI equipment distributed over a wide area.
+Z Series Long Haul Converters may be cascaded on a point to point basis to send MIDI data between MIDI equipment distributed over a wide area.

 MIDI or Long Haul connections should not be changed while data is active.
-This may cause undesirable results in the receiving equipment as truncated MIDI data tends to be interpreted as System Real Time codes e.g. Stop, Active Sensing or Master Reset.
+This may cause undesirable results in the receiving equipment as truncated MIDI data tends to be interpreted as System Real Time codes, e.g. Stop, Active Sensing or Master Reset.
 MIDIX routing matrices which use safe switching techniques are recommended to alleviate this problem.

-The MIDIZ Long Haul circuitry is a proprietary design to a high specification.
-It is not RS422 as has been used for similar purposes with mixed results.
+The Z1 Long Haul circuitry is a proprietary design to a high specification.
+It is not RS422, as has been used for similar purposes with mixed results.
 It is not compatible with other devices purporting to achieve the same function.

 The Long Haul conversion does not effect the MIDI data in any way apart from the very slight delay.
-No selective processing is done, either all the data is transmitted or none at all.
+No selective processing is done; either all the data is transmitted or none at all.